carpentries-incubator/frictionless-data-agriculture/_episodes/01-introduction.md

 Frictionless Data can also be combined with supporting Frictionless code libraries to build powerful workflows for extracting, transforming and loading data.

-Frictionless uses CSV to store data and JSON schemas to describe data and datasets.
+Frictionless uses CSV to store data.
+Each CSV file represents a table having columns and rows.
+JSON schemas are used to describe data, tables and datasets.

-Frictionless Data made available as a Frictionless Data Package.
+A Frictionless Dataset is distributed as a Frictionless Data Package.
 A Data Packages is composed of tabular CSV data files and a JSON metadata file.
-The data package can also include other files in in any format such as images, PDFs, video.
+The data package can also include other files in any format such as images, PDFs, video.

 ### Frictionless Data is well described data ###
 > ## Why is creating well described data important?